FullStack-HY/FullStack-Hy.github.io/src/content/0/en/part0b.md

 Changes made on the console will not be permanent.
 If you want to make lasting changes, they must be saved to the CSS style sheet on the server.

-### Loading a page containing JavaScript - revised
+### Loading a page containing JavaScript - review

-Let's revise what happens when the page https://studies.cs.helsinki.fi/exampleapp/notes is opened on the browser.
+Let's review what happens when the page https://studies.cs.helsinki.fi/exampleapp/notes is opened on the browser.

 ![](../../images/0/19e.png)